matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 ## :star: Example `@Override`

-- Override method, we are telling a compiler we override method exactly as present in interface or parent class
+- Override method, we are telling a compiler we override method exactly as present in interface or parent class.
-- Compiler check that we actually override method, if some issue they will be compile time error
+- Compiler checks that we actually override method, if some issue they will be compiled time error.

 ***